zhoujiagen/learning-dbms/docs/overview/DBMSArch.md

 a Write-Ahead Logging (WAL) protocol

-challenge is to guarantee efficiency in the fast path for transactions that commit, while also providing high-performance rollback for aborted transaction, and quick recovery after crashes.
+challenge is to guarantee efficiency in the fast path for transactions that commit, while also providing high-performance rollback for aborted transactions, and quick recovery after crashes.

 #### 6.5 Locking and Logging in Indexes